 In addition to the table above, the Company remeasures amounts related to contingent consideration liabilities related to acquisitions and certain equity compensation, that were carried at fair value on a recurring basis in the Consolidated Financial Statements or for which a fair value measurement was required.
-Refer to Note 3 "Divestitures and Acquisitions" of the Notes to Consolidated Financial Statements for information regarding contingent consideration and Note 18 "Stockholders' Equity" of the Notes to Consolidated Financial Statements for share based compensation in the Notes to Consolidated Financial Statements for share based compensation in the Notes to Consolidated Financial Statements, not required to be measured at fair value on a recurring basis are inventories, net property and equipment, goodwill, intangible assets and asset retirement obligations.
+Refer to Note 3 "Divestitures and Acquisitions" of the Notes to Consolidated Financial Statements for information regarding contingent consideration and Note 18 "Stockholders' Equity" of the Notes to Consolidated Financial Statements for share based compensation in the Notes to Consolidated Financial Statements.
+Included among our non-financial assets and liabilities that are not required to be measured at fair value on a recurring basis are inventories, net property and equipment, goodwill, intangible assets and asset retirement obligations.